If you’re planning to tow a trailer or caravan, you’ll need to check your licence allows you to do so.

 - If you passed your test on or after 1 January 1997, you may tow a trailer behind a category B* vehicle, as long as the trailer is not over 750 kg.
 You may tow a trailer over 750 kg MAM as long as it is no more than the unladen weight of the towing vehicle (with a combined weight of up to 3,500 kg in total).

 *A category B vehicle is a four-wheeled vehicle with a maximum authorised mass (MAM) of no more than 3.5 tonnes, which has not more than 8 passenger seats (not including the driver’s seat).

-If you need to upgrade your driving licence to tow a caravan, you’ll have to take a practical test covering
+If you need to upgrade your driving licence to tow a trailer over 750kgs, you’ll have to take a practical test covering

 - an eyesight check

 - 5 ‘show me, tell me’ vehicle safety questions

 - driving on the road, including dual carriageways, one-way systems and reversing

 - coupling and uncoupling.

 The test costs £115 if you take it on a weekday: see GOV.UK for full details of practical test fees.

 Remember to check your insurance policy before towing: not all policies will cover it.